SutraMind/HridAI/README.md

-# Child Therapeutic Robot Framework
+# HridAI - An AI with Heart

 A safety-first conversational AI framework designed for emotionally supportive dialogue with children aged 7–12.
 It layers deterministic safeguards, structured dialogue management, and LLM-based response generation to balance empathy with robust child safeguarding.